fgnt/spatiospectral_diarization/README.md

 - _tdoa_vectors_: a list containing the corresponding average time differences of arrival (TDOAs) for each segment
 - _embeddings_: The speaker embeddings for each segment

-For more details, on how to appply and the modify the pipeline, please refer to the **example notebook** in this repository.
+For more details, on how to apply and modify the pipeline, please refer to the **example notebook** in this repository.

 # Reproducing the LibriWASN & LibriCSS results
 > **_NOTE:_** Still Unndergoing final code revision.
 Data preparation scripts are available, call instruction on how to